 A private ‘option to purchase’ contract is usually drawn up by the Purchaser’s lawyer within 3 to 4 days of the agreement to purchase.
 There is no standard contract, each lawyer prepares his own and these must be checked carefully.
 A useful point is to check the final completion date, as this must be agreed by both parties before the contract is signed.

-The deposit is usually paid directly to the owners on signing the ‘option to purchase’ contract.
+The deposit is usually paid directly to the owner´s lawyer on signing the ‘option to purchase’ contract.

 Purchases normally complete in approximately 6/8 weeks.